tada-team/tdproto-sphinx/docs/team_paths.rst

   :param team_id: ID of the team.
   :param contact_id: ID of the contact.
   :resjson boolean ok: True if no error occured.
-  :resjson object result: Removed :ref:`tdproto-Contact` object.
+  :resjson object result: Removed :tdproto:ref:`Contact` object.
   :status 200: No error.